Historic Apartment Building With Balconies

 Physical Vacancy Rate Formula

-For single-family properties (or other one-unit rentals), first start by calculating the total amount of time that the property sat vacant (days, weeks, months) over a given period (typically a single year).
-Then divide this amount of time by the total amount of time that these properties could potentially have been rented for.
+For single-family properties (or other one-unit rentals), first start by calculating the total amount of time that the property sat vacant (days, weeks, months) over a given period, typically a single year.
+Then, divide this amount of time by the total amount of time that these properties could potentially have been rented for.

-Vacancy Rate = Number of days property sat vacant∕Number of days available to rent
+Vacancy rate = Number of days property sat vacant ∕ Number of days available to rent

-Physical Vacancy Rate Calculation: An Example
+Physical Vacancy Rate Calculation Example

 To calculate your physical vacancy rates, we first need to figure out how many days the property sat vacant.
 We’ll assume it was available to rent for the entire year:

-365 days − [40 days(the first tenant’s lease) + 90 days (your new tenant’s lease)] = 365 days − 130 days = 235 days.
+365 days − [40 days (the first tenant’s lease) + 90 days (your new tenant’s lease)] = Number of days the property sat vacant

-On its own, that number tells you very little.
+On its own, that percentage tells you very little.
 But when you compare your vacancy rate to the local market’s average physical vacancy rate, you gain some insight into the questions you need to ask before you complete the purchase.
-Even if you’re still enthusiastic about buying the property, you’ll want good information to help you more accurately calculate your future repair and maintenance expenses.

 What High Physical Vacancy Rates Can Tell You